practicusai/docs/docs/tutorial/data-profiling.md

 # Data Profiling

-_This section requires a Practicus cloud node.
+_This section requires a Practicus AI cloud node.
 Please visit [introduction to cloud nodes](cloud-intro.md) section of this tutorial to learn more._

 Profiling your data is an extremely powerful way to get a good understanding of your data distribution and correlations.